Turkish Air Force Academy: History

 On September 17, 1954, the Air Force Academy was moved to İzmir due to the inadequacies in Eskişehir.
 In 1955 flight training was moved back to the period after the initial two-year academic education and the number of trainees was increased from 68 to 136.
-1955 was the most populous year of the academy with 429 cadets enrolled in that year.
-In the same year, a first female cadet was recruited.
+1955 saw the most numbers of cadets, with 429 cadets enrolled in 1955.
+In the same year, a first female cadet was recruited for the first time.
 After 1960 the Air Military High School became the main source of Cadets for the Air Force Academy.
 Civilian high schools became secondary sources of students.
 Rapid improvements in aviation and space technologies demanded fundamental changes in the education and training provided by the academy.
-On July 4, 1967 the academy was moved to İstanbul in order to be able to access the resources and instructors of the universities and War Academies.
-The facilities which were constructed in Yeşilyurt İstanbul for the Air Military High School were converted for the Air Force Academy.
+On July 4, 1967 the academy was moved to Istanbul in order to be able to access the resources and instructors of the universities and War Academies.
+The facilities which were constructed in Yeşilyurt, Istanbul for the Air Military High School were converted for the Air Force Academy.